Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 - on Ubuntu, you can type `CTRL + Alt + T`.
 - on Windows, you will have to open the command prompt as an Administrator.

-## Install The Solana CLI Locally
+## Install The Domichain CLI Locally

-To create your validator vote account, you need to install the [Solana command line interface](../../cli.md) on your local computer.
+To create your validator vote account, you need to install the [Domichain command line interface](../../cli.md) on your local computer.

-You can either use [Solana's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) section from the Solana docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-solana-cli-tools#build-from-source).
+You can either use [Domichain's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) section from the Domichain docs to install the CLI, or alternatively, you can also [build from source](../../cli/install-solana-cli-tools#build-from-source).

 > Building from source is a great option for those that want a more secure and potentially more performant executable.

-Once the Solana CLI is installed, you can return to this document once you are able to run the following command and get an answer on your terminal:
+Once the Domichain CLI is installed, you can return to this document once you are able to run the following command and get an answer on your terminal:

 ```
 solana --version